jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 And both approaches promise *at best* a long and winding road toward mastery, requiring years of study and a somewhat blind faith that it will lead somewhere we want to go.

+## A broader perspective is needed

+The pedagogy of Western music is somewhat insular.

+Teachers tend to present material from a single theoretical perspective, a "euroclassical" framework that was popular among affluent Europeans in the 18th and 19th centuries.

+These ideas tend to be presented as facts, like "the V chord wants to resolve to the I chord", even though they are really just elegant descriptions of one particular way of doing things that *isn't even all that common anymore*.

+It's common knowledge among music theorists that theories of harmonic function and other euroclassical concepts are not very useful for describing modern popular music, or even the Blues, let alone rap or ambient styles.

+Then consider that most other cultures use more than the twelve tones of Western music, and that some have arguably more advanced and useful theoretical frameworks (such as the Arabic maqmat).
+In these other systems,
+Western major key harmony is treated as just one mode (the Ionian mode) among many.

+By simply taking a step back and realizing that Western harmony is just one framework among many (albeit one that is very well-suited to Western musicians), many otherwise confusing concepts can suddenly become clear.

+For example,
+why doesn't popular music follow the harmonic functions of having the V chord pull home to the I chord?
+Because that's just one way of doing things, and popular music does it different ways.

+Why doesn't the "blues scale" actually sound like playing the Blues?
+Because it's just one (poor) way of describing a style of music that uses tones outside of euroclassical tonality.

+This book tries to keep this broader perspective,
+In the hope that it both simplifies the material and encourages others to take a broader perspective about music outside the traditional Western tonal system.

 ### Triage is needed

 The approach taken in this book is different.